RillingDev/lightdash/README.md

 # lightdash

-> A lightweight TypeScript utility library inspired by lodash.
+> A lightweight TypeScript utility library to complement lodash.

 ## Introduction

-Lightdash is an extensive object of utility functions written in TypeScript, designed to be lightweight and modern.
+Lightdash is an extensive object of utility functions to complement [lodash](https://lodash.com/) written in TypeScript, designed to be lightweight and modern.
-It's heavily inspired by lodash and underscore, but with the goal to be tiny and as fast as possible.
-It is completely written from scratch with the latest ES8+ features.

 **[Docs](https://felixrilling.github.io/lightdash/)**